import gym

 5.3 Main loop

-The following function implements the main loop of the algorithm.
-It iterates for n_episodes.
-It also takes a list of monitored_states for which it will record the evolution of state values.
+for which it will record the evolution of state values.
 This is handy for showing how state values converge during the process.

 def td_0_prediction(env, n_episodes, gamma=1.0, alpha=0.5, epsilon=0.1, monitored_states=None, diag=False):

-V = defaultdict(float)
+= defaultdict(float)

-pi = create_policy_random(env.action_space.n)
+V = create_policy_random(env.action_space.n)

-monitored_state_values = defaultdict(list)
+pi = defaultdict(list)

-stats = myplot.EpisodeStats(
+monitored_state_values = myplot.EpisodeStats(

-for i in range(n_episodes):
+episode_rewardsfor i in range(n_episodes):

 if (i + 1)%10 == 0: print("\rEpisode {}/{}".format(i + 1, n_episodes), end=""); sys.stdout.flush()